CardKit/cardkit/README.md

 A `CardDescriptor` contains a `CardIdentifier` which is used to uniquely identify the card.
 The `CardIdentifier` consists of the following information:

-* Card's name -- "Detect On Ground"
+* **Name**.
+"Detect On Ground"
-* Card's path -- "Think/Detect".
+* **Path**.
+"Think/Detect".
 The path is used to group cards with similar functionality and make it easier for users to find cards by category when the number of cards is large.
+This is implemented by `CardPath`.
-* Card's version -- We keep track of a version number for each card in case that card's metadata ever changes or we need to support execution of multiple versions of the same card.
+* **Version**.
+We keep track of a version number for each card in case that card's metadata ever changes or we need to support execution of multiple versions of the same card.

 A `CardDescriptor` does not contain any information about the *implementation* of the card; it only contains the metadata associated with a card.
 The `Card` protocol is the bass for card implementations.
 Thus, all *logical* cards require two things to be defined: (1) a `CardDescriptor` and (2) a `Card`.